MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/getkeywordcategories.md

 ---
-title: GetKeywordCategories Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: GetKeywordCategories Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets the keyword categories to which the specified keywords belong.
 ---
-# GetKeywordCategories Service Operation
+# GetKeywordCategories Service Operation - Ad Insight
 Gets the keyword categories to which the specified keywords belong.

 ## <a name="request"></a>Request Elements